 However, they quickly came to realize that with all their success and passionate internal debates they were potentially creating an atmosphere that everything they were doing was correct.
 NPS gave them the opportunity to discover what was going on in the minds of their customers, rather than leaving this up to assumption.

-But knowing what was happening in the minds of their customers was just one part of the equation.
+Knowing what was happening in the minds of their customers was just one part of the equation.
 To make NPS really work for them, they came to realize that making the NPS score visible throughout their organization was key.
 It needs to be strongly present to make it part of the organization, otherwise it’s just something lost in another report and then who cares?
 If you want it to be part of the culture you need to make it visible.

 By putting the NPS score and feedback on digital signage throughout their organization, they were able to get the most value out of it.
 In the office, it’s a conversation starter among employees (and customers or prospects visiting the office), a continual flow of new ideas and a way to challenge the assumption that everything they do is correct.